AltaCal Bird Alliance’s Snow Goose Festival of the Pacific Flyway

 Liability Waiver

-Altacal Audubon Society requires that the Liability Waiver be completed and signed before participating in any field trip.
-Each participant only needs to complete one per year for Altacal (although this does NOT cover the liability waiver for the Snow Goose Festival).
+AltaCal Bird Alliance requires that the Liability Waiver be completed and signed before participating in any field trip.
+Each participant only needs to complete one per year for AltaCal (although this does NOT cover the liability waiver for the Snow Goose Festival).
 The Field Trip Coordinator will keep the Master File of all completed forms and send the information to the Field Trip Leaders before their trips.

 Pre-registration required